robotty/dank-twitch-irc/README.md

   // and Room- and Userstate trackers (which are important for other mixins)
   installDefaultMixins: false, // true by default

-  // Don't reject the promises returned by client methods such as `.say()`.
+  // Silence UnandledPromiseRejectionWarnings on all client methods
-  // On Error, they will be resolved with undefined instead.
+  // that return promises.
+  // With this option enabled, the returned promises will still be rejected/
+  // resolved as without this option, this option ONLY silences the
+  // UnhandledPromiseRejectionWarning.
-  suppressPromiseRejections: true // false by default });
+  ignoreUnhandledPromiseRejections: true // false by default });
 ```